John Moore (footballer, born December 1943)

-John Moore (born 21 December 1943 in Harthill) is a Scottish former professional footballer, best known as a player for Luton Town.
+John Moore (born 21 December 1943) is a Scottish former professional footballer, best known as a player for English club Luton Town.

 Playing career

-John Moore started his professional career with local club Motherwell, but after only three matches moved south to English Fourth Division team Luton Town.
+Moore started his professional career with local club Motherwell, but after only three matches moved south to English Fourth Division team Luton Town.
 Moore made 274 league appearances for Luton, as the club rose to the Second Division during his time at the club.
 A loan spell at Brighton & Hove Albion in 1973 prompted his departure to Northampton Town, where he made 14 appearances before retiring from the game.